Munich Security Conference: NATO secretary general defends trans-Atlantic ties | DW | 15.02.2020

 Trans-Atlantic ties are taking center stage at day two of the Munich Security Conference.
-Mike Pompeo has rejected German criticism of the US retreat from the global stage.
+Mike Pompeo has rejected German criticism of the US retreat from the global stage and promised $1 billion for European energy.

 NATO Secretary General Jens Stoltenberg touted US-EU relations in his address at the Munich Security Conference on Saturday.